Menu ☰

 Panel Ref: Bay 3

-William Ernest Adams was born in Rice Street, Liverpool on 23rd May 1893, the son of Thomas Adams and his wife Annie (nee McMahon).
-His parents married on 24th October 1884 at St Peters Church in Liverpool.
+William Ernest Adams was born in Rice Street, Liverpool on 23rd May 1893, the son of Thomas Adams and his wife Annie (née McMahon) who were married on 24th October 1880 at St Peter’s Church in Liverpool.
+Thomas was a 30 year old police constable of Upper Newington, father Robert a farmer, whilst Annie was aged 21, same address, father James a farmer.
 William was baptised at St Peter's Church in Liverpool on 02nd July 1893.
 The baptismal records show that his father was a Policeman, born in Balanacoy, Antrim.

-His mother Annie died in 1898 and was buried at Ford Cemetery.
+His mother Annie died, aged 38, in 1898 and was buried at Ford Cemetery.

-Prior to enlistment William was employed by the Post Office.
+Prior to enlistment William was employed by the Post Office, and A. E. Bennett and Co, Engine Oil Mfrs, George Street, Liverpool.

 William enlisted in Liverpool joining in the 18th Battalion of The King's Liverpool Regiment as Private 17242.